-Here’s what you need to know to apply for an Equitable Green Jobs grant.
+Here are details about the Equitable Green Jobs Grant program.
+Please note that the grant applicaiton is closed.
 If you have questions about the grant, please send them to Daniel Culotta in the City of Austin Innovation Officeat email@example.com.

 Request for Grant Application Form

 If you would like a pdf version of the Request for Grant Applicantions form, you can find it here.

 Multiple awards will be made, ranging from $10,000-$50,000 for either: